PoisotLab/website/content/opportunities/_index.md

-By working closely with the [GEO BON](https://geobon.org/) secretariat, and the [viral emergence research initiative](https://www.viralemergence.org/), this work will **support the development of a methodology to provide information on the optimal Essential Biodiversity Variables (EBV)**, with a specific focus on the monitoring of the host-virus system.
+By working closely with the [GEO BON](https://geobon.org/) secretariat, and the [viral emergence research initiative](https://www.viralemergence.org/), this work will **support the development of a methodology to provide information on optimal Essential Biodiversity Variables (EBV)** for disease monitoring, with a specific focus on the monitoring of host-virus systems.

 Ultimately, this project will result in an **assessment of the feasibility of multi-purpose spatial networks of locations that can inform on statuses and